 My life is quite different than it was a decade ago.
 I now live in Santa Monica, CA. My boys are eight and five years old, my daughter is two, and I’m due with final baby #4 around Halloween 2019.
 I’ve created an award-winning prenatal workout program, Expecting MORE; an award-winning postpartum workout program, The 4th Trimester Workout; and my most recent work from my pregnancy with my daughter, The Pregnancy Workout Essentials Collection, which is made up of twelve different workouts in all genres of fitness, but with safe and effective pregnancy modifications.
 I don’t teach live classes anymore, as I’m with my kids most of the time.
 Everything I do is virtual.
 I run FREE online workout challenges to grow my community and work with brands such as Kohl’s, Herbalife, Skechers, Hint water, and more—usually to develop content and share my fitness expertise with their audiences.

 How did receiving your certification change your career?

 It gave me credibility and education in niching down in a very saturated fitness industry.
-Becoming a pre/postnatal exercise specialist changed my career trajectory and ultimately helped me find purpose in my work.
+Becoming a Prenatal and Postpartum Fitness Specialist changed my career trajectory and ultimately helped me find purpose in my work.
 I often wonder if I would even still be in the fitness industry without it.